 The trial court, considering all of the undisputed evidence, dismissed Sansoucy’s claim for sexual harassment on the ground that no objectionable sexual conduct had occurred after November 1, 2006 and, therefore, Sansoucy’s November 30, 2009 complaint was filed outside of the three year statute of limitations period.
 Sansoucy appealed.

 The Appeals Court agreed with the trial court reasoning that it was undisputed that Knight did not engage in any objectionable sexual conduct toward Sansoucy after November 1, 2006.
 Although Knight’s inquiries occurring after November 1, 2006 concerned his prior acts of sexual harassment, those inquiries themselves did not contribute to a hostile work environment.
-Accordingly, the inquiries that occurred after November 1, 2006 did serve as anchoring events and Sansoucy could not recover for the acts occurring outside of the three year statute of limitations period.
+Accordingly, the inquiries that occurred after November 1, 2006 did not serve as anchoring events and Sansoucy could not recover for the acts occurring outside of the three year statute of limitations period.